 I want to believe that everyone is just doing the best they can.
 I want to listen first and speak second, I want to see every person as someone made in God's image.
 But the temptation to judge people when we only have a tiny piece of the overall picture of who they are or even what they're trying to express is real.

 Earlier this week I made the decision to deactivate my Facebook account.
 I'd like to say it was an easy one, but it honestly filled me with some anxiety.
-I've spent so much of the last year trying to ask for more of God's peace in my life, and even though I sensed He was asking me to be willing to lay down things the things were standing in the way of spending time with Him, I couldn't seem to do it.
+I've spent so much of the last year trying to ask for more of God's peace in my life, and even though I sensed He was asking me to be willing to lay down the things that were standing in the way of spending time with Him, I couldn't seem to do it.
 I wanted His peace but I didn't want to endure the discomfort of breaking a habit, no matter how unrewarding that habit had gotten.